 You may create a separate cache chain property for any cache region displayed in the list of cache regions.

 cache.default.chain property specifies the default cache chain.
 The default cache chain is used as a template for any cache region which does not have it's own cache chain specified; each cache region without its own cache chain property is kept in a separate cache region, but uses the the default cache chain for its region.
 The initial dotCMS configuration defines the following default chain:

-The following cache regions may also only be stored in memory cache.
-These cache regions may be configured to use Guava cache or Timed Memory, but should not be configured to use H2 cache, Redis, or custom cache providers (unless the custom cache provider implements a memory-only cache):
+The following cache regions may only be stored in memory cache.
+These cache regions may be configured to use Caffine cache, or Timed Memory, but should NOT be configured to use H2 cache, Redis, or custom cache providers (unless the custom cache provider implements a memory-only cache):

 Selecting Cache Providers